Correcting Errors in U.S. Customs Entry Filings

 - Determining eligibility for import into the United States

 In many instances in which a product is 100 percent grown or produced in a single country and proof of that origin is easily proven, compliance with CBP requirements is not difficult.
 Unfortunately, this is not usually the case.

 As Hughes Hubbard & Reed legal analysis notes, since many imported goods consist of materials from more than one country or are manufactured in processes performed in multiple countries, complex rules have been established to determine the country of origin.
 Importers are expected to exercise “reasonable care” in determining country of origin, and CBP has included related questions in its Reasonable Care publication.
 Among the questions related to country of origin:

 - Have you consulted with a customs expert regarding the correct country-of-origin/ proper marking of your merchandise?

 - Have you assured that the merchandise is properly marked upon entry with the correct country of origin?

 - Have you apprised your foreign supplier of CBP country-of-origin marking requirements prior to the importation of your merchandise?

-Once eligibility is determined, a NAFTA Certificate of Origin must be completed and filed with all other shipment documentation.
+Once eligibility is determined, a USMCA Certificate of Origin must be completed and filed with all other shipment documentation.
 However, completing the certificate of origin can be a highly confusing, exacting process.
 A business must entrust this responsibility to a highly trained employee or to a qualified customs broker or logistics provider.
-Improper claims for NAFTA eligibility may result in significant penalties assessed on the individual who signed the form or made the claim.
+Improper claims for USMCA eligibility may result in significant penalties assessed on the individual who signed the form or made the claim.

 In fact, incorrect origin determination is a leading reason for shipments being held at the border or being subject to fines and penalties.
 Further, if CBP determines that a shipper has either failed to provide a certificate of origin on at least two occasions or has repeatedly reported incorrect information, that shipper may have future preferential tariff treatment suspended.